cloudoperators/documentation/architecture-decision-records/015-greenhouse-admin-plugin.md

 ## Context and Problem Statement

-PluginDefintions are used within Greenhouse to deploy and configure operational tools.
-Some of these are intended to be deployed by the Organization into their Namespace in the Greenhouse Central cluster.
+Within Greenhouse Plugins are used to deploy and configure operational tools.
+Some of these tools need to be run in the namespace of an Organization in the Central Cluster.
-The Plugins that are allowed to be deployed into the Central Cluster should be limited to a set of approved Plugins.
-Furthermore, the configuration of these Plugins should be limited.
-This is to ensure, that an Organization cannot deploy Plugins that could negatively impact other tenants on the same cluster.
+The list of Plugins that are allowed to be deployed into the Central Cluster should be limited.
+Only the administrators of the Greenhouse instance should be allowed to deploy any such Admin Plugins.
+The configuration of these Plugins should be limited to ensure that the Organization cannot deploy Plugins that could negatively impact other tenants on the same cluster.

 ## Decision Drivers <!-- optional -->